Habits of an entrepreneur

 • It's mostly in your head.
 The biggest hater is always going to be you.
 Become your own fan instead.
 Don't add a roadblock against yourself.

-3. Entrepreneurs Know How to Stay Motivated – Habits of a Successful Entrepreneur
+3. Entrepreneurs Know How to Stay Motivated

-We all experience ruts, obstacles and moments of failure.
+We all experience ruts, obstacles, and moments of failure.
 But do you know how to keep yourself motivated through the lows of your career?
-If so, you’re demonstrating a positive habit many successful entrepreneurs have.
-If you start to lose motivation, it’s not game over.
+If so, you're demonstrating a positive habit many successful entrepreneurs have.
+If you start to lose motivation, it's not game over.
 You can still take action to boost your motivation.

 Want to improve this entrepreneur habit?